junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Not just any fight."

-He tells them about the Purgatory, and Ajay, and Raphael, manages to leave out the piece with the Alpha and Crowley though.
+He tells them about the Purgatory, and Ajay, and Raphael, manages to leave out the parts with the Alpha and Crowley though.
 Bobby wraps his shoulder and some obvious wounds on the legs in some bandage and he says thank you.

 "Wow."
 Sam blinks at the eventful afternoon.

 "I know."
 Cas looks down, sitting down on the chair by the diner table, resting the wounded arm on the armrest.

-"No, I mean, you actually went to Purgatory to look for Dean?"
+"No, I mean, you actually went to Purgatory for Dean?"
 Sam looks amazed.
-"Not even I would think of something like that.
-I don't think anyone ever would or had."
+"Not even I would think of something as crazy as that, don't think anyone ever would."

 "Well, maybe you should!"
 Cas stares at him.
 "He's your brother, and he needs our help."

 Looking closer, he squints, remembering Dean's yell again.
 He faces Sam, "What happened to you?
 You used to care about Dean a lot more."

 Sam shrugs.
 "Nothing."
-Then, he returns the stare, throwing it back.
+Then, he returns the stare, throwing it right back.
 "What happened to you, Cas?
 You used to care about Dean a lot less."

-Castiel looks away, eyes lingering on the window half covered by the flowing curtain.
+Castiel looks away, uneasy, eyes lingering on the window half covered by the flowing curtain.
 It's all dark outside now.
 Is the Purgatory darker in the night or would the sky there remain the same lifeless bleach and grey forever?

 "Seems like you two just balanced out then."
 Bobby comments behind them.
 Sam huffs a laugh, Cas does not.